erkarl/Piqu/README.md

 Really simple Twitter client application for Android

+v2.2
+* Added a missing loading for webView
+* Empty search result will display "No results found" instead of a black screen.

 v2.1 - Small tweaks
 * It's no longer possible to tweet/search while logged off
 * ListView is now using a ViewHolder